mileszs/mileszs.github.com/gifts/index.markdown

 ## Accessories

-* Guitar or bass effects pedals; I love ‘fuzz’ pedals, but anything is fun\!
+* Guitar or bass effects pedals; I love ‘fuzz’ pedals, but anything is fun!
 * Ukulele strap
 * Saxophone strap; I have one, but I bet there are interesting fancy ones out there?

 ## Miscellaneous but Related

-* PA System (I could theoretically host jam sessions like a full band\!)
+* PA System (I could theoretically host jam sessions like a full band!)

 # Books